Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Introduction

-This study addresses this gap through a hybrid framework that integrates observational bias within a PIML architecture.
-The framework builds on the principle that measurement signals carry information about the input excitation~\cite{muir2021damage}.
-Observational bias is then addressed by utilising this information to construct the input space from physics-motivated features that capture the structural dynamics.
-These features form a multi-domain candidate set extracted from time, frequency, and time–frequency descriptors.
-Each domain contributes complementary information, and together these descriptors provide a complete and balanced characterisation of the impact event that no single domain can achieve.
+The input space design is guided by domain knowledge, offering a simple and efficient approach that captures the essential dynamical behaviour of the system without added complexity~\citep{khalid2024advancements, kalhori2025advances}.
+The design method builds on the principle that measurement signals carry information about the input excitation~\citep{muir2021damage, marinho2025evaluating}, spread across the time, frequency, and time-frequency domains.
+Since each domain contributes distinct and complementary information about the impact, prior knowledge of structural dynamics motivates representing and balancing all three within the input space.
+Together, they yield a complete characterisation of the impact event that no single domain can achieve.

-Although prior studies in acoustic emission and impact analysis~\cite{moevus2008analysis, sibil2012optimization, sharif2018impact, pineau2012subsampling} confirm the diagnostic value of multi-domain descriptors, they also demonstrate their sensitivity to propagation path effects, attenuation, non-linearities, and noise.
+Although prior studies in acoustic emission and impact analysis~\citep{moevus2008analysis, sibil2012optimization, sharif2018impact, pineau2012subsampling} confirm the diagnostic value of multi-domain descriptors, they also demonstrate their sensitivity to propagation path effects, attenuation, non-linearities, and noise.
 Given these drawbacks, the framework applies targeted feature selection to retain only the most relevant and robust descriptors.
-This process yields a compact, balanced set of energy-sensitive features that is both physically meaningful and efficient.
+Each candidate is assessed for its sensitivity to impact energy, its redundancy against the others, and its stability under measurement noise.
+Combining these three aspects into a composite score yields a compact, balanced set of energy-sensitive features that is both informative and efficient.
+Because every retained feature carries this score, the selection remains traceable throughout the process.
 The refined feature subset forms the optimised input space for a Fully Connected Neural Network (FCNN) trained to estimate impact energy.
-Taken together, the strength of the framework lies not in observational bias alone but in its integration with targeted feature selection.
-This integration constitutes the central contribution of the study, providing a physically meaningful and robust basis for energy prediction under imperfect measurement conditions.
+Taken together, the central contribution therefore lies not in the individual features but in a selection that represents the input.
+Hence, the training data reflect the dynamical behaviour of the impact and meet the requirements of SHM under imperfect measurement conditions.